baneraimed logo

 Łukasz Bandała MSc BE

-Co-CEO / CTO at Revolve Healthcare (Poland)
+Co-CEO/CTO, Revolve Healthcare (Poland)

 Turning AI innovation into a CE-marked medical product